Imbo9/fl_blockchain/README.md

-# Federated Learning on Blockchain with Hospital Peers for Alzheimer's MRI Image Classification
+# Decentralization of Learning and Trust in the Healthcare: Blockchain-driven Federated Learning for Alzheimer's MRI Image Classification
 ## Abstract

 This project focuses on the implementation of **federated learning** techniques within a **blockchain** framework to create a collaborative model for classifying MRI images of Alzheimer's patients.
 The primary objective is to enhance the model's performance by leveraging ensemble models in the weight space of neural networks rather than simply averaging the scores of different model instances.